Sharon Osbourne: The Talk

 In July 2011, Osbourne and some of her fellow The Talk panellists were criticised for their conduct when discussing the story of Catherine Kieu.
 Osbourne described Kieu's cutting off of her husband's penis and putting it in a garbage disposal as "quite fabulous", Osbourne also laughed about the incident with her fellow panellists and members of the audience.
 Osbourne's cohost Sara Gilbert offered the counterpoint "Not to be a total buzz kill, but it is a little bit sexist.
 If somebody cut a woman's breast off, nobody would be sitting laughing."
 Osbourne replied by saying "It's different".
 Osbourne later apologised for her behaviour, stating "she was sorry she offended people" and that she "did not condone genital mutilation".

 Osbourne's co-hosts on The Talk, Leah Remini and Holly Robinson Peete were released from their contracts in 2011.
 Osbourne spoke of their dismissals in December 2011 on The Howard Stern Show, stating: "Some people don't really know who they are, and you have to know who you are when you're in something like this.
 You can't pretend to be something you're not.
 You have to know your brand.
 You can't be all things to everyone."
 Remini later protested her dismissal and levelled accusations aimed at Osbourne through a series of tweets.

-On 10 March 2021, whilst speaking on The Talk, Osbourne defended Piers Morgan's negative comments towards Meghan, Duchess of Sussex, resulting in a heated exchange with co-host Sheryl Underwood, Osbourne's behaviour towards Underwood during the argument was criticised as harsh and aggressive.
+On 10 March 2021, while speaking on The Talk, Osbourne defended Piers Morgan's negative comments towards Meghan, Duchess of Sussex, resulting in a heated exchange with co-host Sheryl Underwood.
+Osbourne's behaviour towards Underwood during the argument was criticised as harsh and aggressive.
 In the same month, a 2018 clip from The Talk resurfaced in which Osbourne was discussing the Duchess of Sussex's skin colour.
 Osbourne said that Markle "ain't Black" and that "she doesn't look Black".
 In response, The Talk went on hiatus while CBS conducted a review on Osbourne.
 In a statement made 26 March 2021, CBS concluded that Osbourne's "behavior toward her co-hosts during the March 10 episode did not align with [CBS] values for a respectful workplace".
 Ultimately, Osbourne decided to depart from the program.

 In the midst of her scandal and termination from The Talk, both Holly Robinson Peete and Leah Remini, Osbourne's former cohosts, took to social media to reproach Osbourne over her conduct in relation to her removal from the show, pointing out that they had been treated similarly by her, citing additional acts of discriminatory behaviours from her towards additional cast members.
 Osbourne responded with threats of defamation lawsuits against both Peete and Remini, but ultimately did nothing.